Eupithecia costalis Walker, 1863

 (Photo: courtesy of Buck Richardson, Kuranda, Queensland)

-The species is found in Asia, including
+The species has been found in Asia, including

 • Borneo,